Check out these four major reasons for investors to get excited about the esports sector, which is poised to be a US$1 billion industry.

 With the esports market poised to become a US$1 billion industry, outpacing traditional forms of entertainment, there are four key reasons that investors should be interested in esports.

-At a 2018 conference put on by StableView Asset Management in Toronto, industry insiders and newcomers alike were given a glimpse into the ever-growing world of esports and how it has shifted from a platform for amateur gamers to one that has bred a profession.
+At a 2018 conference put on by StableView Asset Management in Toronto, industry insiders and newcomers alike were given a glimpse into the ever-growing world of esports and how it has shifted from a platform for amateur gamers to a professional industry.

-The Investing News Network attended a panel titled “Esports, Sports and Entertainment: The Investment Opportunity,” which outlined four major reasons investors should get excited about the esports sector.
-Even two years later they are still worth considering — read on to learn what participants said.
+The Investing News Network attended a panel titled “Esports, Sports and Entertainment: The Investment Opportunity,” which outlined four major reasons investors should get excited about the esports industry.
+Even three years later they are still worth considering — read on to learn what participants said.

 1. The industry is new and has growth potential

 While the gaming industry has been around for decades, the concept of investing in a sector that gives gamers a global reach in terms of what they play, who they play with and how those things come together for an overall experience is relatively new.